Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 The importance of a working ARP communication

 Broadcast packets are not allowed to leave a VLAN, if no router bridges the VLANs.
 The ARP protocol requires that broadcast messages from a sender, who wants to know the MAC address of an IP destination, reach their target.
-But your VID and PVID settings must also allow the returning answer to reach the original sender of the broadcast.
+For this to work your VID and PVID settings must allow the returning answer to reach the original sender of the broadcast.
 Among other things this requires special settings at trunk ports which send untagged packets from different VLANs to a target and receive untagged packets from this target.
-Without a working ARP communication to and from a memeber of a VLAN to other members unmanipulated traffic on higher network protocol layers will fail!
+Without a working ARP communication on higher network protocol layers to and from a member of a VLAN to other members will fail!

 Conclusion